Ismaelardoy/uber-analytics/README.md

 ## 📦 Pipeline Overview

-This project implements a **modular ETL pipeline** to process Uber/Lyft trip datasets from raw ingestion to cloud storage, ready for analytics or machine learning tasks.
+This project implements a **modular ETL pipeline** to process Uber trip datasets from raw ingestion to cloud storage, ready for analytics or machine learning tasks.

 1. **Data Ingestion**
-   - Download and read large datasets from public Uber/Lyft sources.
+   - Download and read large datasets from public Uber sources.
-   - Supports CSV and Parquet formats.
+   - Supports Parquet formats.

 2. **Data Transformation**
    - Clean and normalize data.